nateforsyth/nateforsyth.github.io/_posts/2019-05-09-building-shared-library-spfx-projects-and-shared-libraries-part-5.md

 #### Final Notes

-- Every project you're consuming your package within requires a **.npmrc file**, but you only need to follow the auth helper process once per machine you.
+- Every project you're consuming your package within requires a **.npmrc file**, but you only need to follow the auth helper process once per dev box/machine.